suned/pfun/docs/source/programming_guide.md

 ### IO
 How do you make io operations referentially transparent?
 Is io not inherently stateful?

-### Automatically Unwrapping/Wrapping Monadic Values
+### Combining Unwrapped Values
-Sometimes you want to combine multiple unwrapped monadic values and combine them, like in the example `get_full_name` function below:
+Sometimes you want to combine multiple unwrapped monadic values like in the `get_full_name` function below:
 ```python
 from pfun.maybe import Just, Maybe